 1. Get a bird’s eye view from the Gateway Arch

-Take a 630-foot ride to the top of this world-famous stainless steel monument for the finest view in the Gateway City.
-Then stop by the Jefferson National Expansion Memorial to get a glimpse of where Lewis and Clark set out on their historic expedition!
-Visitors can also hop aboard a 19th century paddle-wheel boat replica for a narrated cruise down the mighty Mississippi.
+Take a 630-foot ride to the top of this world-famous stainless steel monument for the finest views in the Gateway City.
+While you’re there, be sure to make time to explore the on-site museum, which traces over 200 years of our region’s history in six themed exhibit areas.
+Visitors to the Gateway Arch National Park can also hop aboard a 19th century paddle-wheel boat replica for a narrated cruise down the mighty Mississippi or soar above the city on a helicopter tour.

 2. Get your head in the game

 Sports fans rejoice!
-During the spring and summer seasons, you can cheer on our 11-time World champions the St. Louis Cardinals at Busch Stadium.
-For a more intimate baseball experience and some of the most creative game day treats and activities around, check out the Gateway Grizzlies at GCS Ballpark.
-Soccer fans can watch the Saint Louis FC compete in the United Soccer League at World Wide Technology Soccer Park.
-If you’re visiting in the fall or winter, you can catch the St. Louis Blues heating up the ice at the Scottrade Center.
-No matter what time of year, visitors can get a taste of true team spirit in this bona fide sports town.
+During the spring and summer seasons, you can cheer on our 11-time World Series champions, the St. Louis Cardinals, at Busch Stadium.
+For a more intimate baseball experience and some of the most creative game-day treats and activities around, check out the Gateway Grizzlies at GCS Ballpark.
+Soccer fans can watch all the excitement of St. Louis’ new MLS team, St. Louis CITY SC beginning in 2023.
+If you’re visiting in the fall or winter, you can catch the St. Louis Blues heating up the ice at the Enterprise Center.
+For some hoops action, check out the St. Louis Surge – the two-time GWBA National Champions.
+No matter what time of year, visitors can get a taste of true team spirit in this bona fide sports town

 3. Take a thrill ride (or two) at Six Flags St. Louis